PEEK vs Ultem® Material Matchup

 ABOUT THE AUTHOR

-Dave Seiler is a Product Specialist at Curbell Plastics who focuses on high-performance engineering plastics.
+Dave Seiler is Business Development Manager at Curbell Plastics who focuses on high-performance engineering plastics.
 He has literally been involved with plastics his whole life (his first word was “Kynar”) and spends much of his free time reading academic literature on a diverse base of polymer materials.
 Yeah, he’s that guy.
 Dave is ready to take your call, set up a webinar, or travel to your facility to discuss your unique application needs and help identify cost-effective engineered plastic candidate materials.
 Contact Dave.

 Quadrant High Performance Products and Application Guide.
 Quadrant, 2017, pp. 9-10.